averman/xlsx-tool/README.md

 #### upload

+to upload xlsx to domo using this command:

 `node index.js upload <sourcefolder> <datasetname> <mappingrule_json_file>`

 please make sure you have domo.key file in the same path as index.js with value